 Authentication

 To access the Direct API, you will need a valid access token from our OAuth service.
-You can get this token by sending a request to https://login.uber.com/oauth/v2/token.
+All calls to https://api.uber.com/ leverage OAuth 2.0 with the client_credentials grant type.

 OAuth2.0 specification is outlined in RFC 6479